Synthetic Cannabinoids Misuse: Spice and K2

-Synthetic cannabinoids are sometimes referred to as synthetic marijuana, but this nickname is misleading and has led to the marketing of the drug as a safe alternative to marijuana.
+Synthetic cannabinoids are sometimes referred to as synthetic marijuana, but this name is misleading and has led to the marketing of the drug as a safe alternative to marijuana.
 The reason for the association between K2 and marijuana is that synthetic cannabinoids produce a similar effect to THC, the active ingredient found in marijuana.
 K2 binds to the same receptors in the brain that THC does; however, K2 is much more dangerous.

 K2 does somewhat resemble marijuana in appearance due to the product being sprayed onto a plant, though it also resembles potpourri, according to the Drug Enforcement Administration (DEA).
 K2 is usually ingested by smoking the substance in a pipe or a rolled joint.
 Some users have been known to make a tea from it as well.
 More recently, people have been vaporizing the drug in a similar fashion to how electronic cigarettes are used.

-Effects of K2
+Side Effects of K2

 According to NIDA, K2 and other synthetic cannabinoids affect the brain much more potently than marijuana, and the effects are far more unpredictable.
 The effects can vary greatly from batch to batch, as synthetic cannabinoids are produced in diverse ways using different chemicals.
 This makes the specific effects of the drug very inconsistent.
-Common effects of K2 include:
+Some Common effects of K2 may include:

 - Mood improvement